unpoly/unpoly/README.md

 dist/specs.js
 ```

-There is also a task `npm run build` to only build the Unpoly library without files for testing.
+There is also a task `npm run build` for a production build.
+This does not build files for testing, but also outputs minified versions.

 ### Watching files for changes

 During development it is impractical to make a full build after every change.
 Instead it is recommend to watch the project:

 ```
-npm run watch
+npm run watch-dev
 ```

 This will make a fresh build and then watch the project for changes to the source files.
 When a source changes, affected build files are automatically recompiled.
 The incremental recompilation is much faster than a full build.